ana-cristina/ana-cristina.github.io/README.md

 ## Biography

-Ana is a Teaching Assistant in Computer Science at the [University of Bucharest](http://www.unibuc.ro), [Faculty of Mathematics and Computer Science](http://fmi.unibuc.ro/ro/), and a PhD student at the same faculty.
+I am a Teaching Assistant in Computer Science at the [University of Bucharest](http://www.unibuc.ro), [Faculty of Mathematics and Computer Science](http://fmi.unibuc.ro/ro/), and a PhD student at the same faculty.

   <ul>
               <li >Research interests: